 The Cadet Class may run a smaller kart which is not allowed in other classes.

-All Classes run the same engine which is regulated to restrict power depending on the class.
+All Classes run the same engine (Briggs LO206 4-cycle or ROK 2-cycle) which is regulated to restrict power depending on the class.

 The engine is sealed and is designed to be easy to operate so anyone can run them – there is no need for advanced mechanical knowledge!